 Base Cover - A metal cover that is crimped, caulked or welded to the base of a projectile.
 This cover prevents the propellant gasses from coming in contact with the explosive filler of the projectile through possible flaws in the metal of the base.

 Base Plug - A removable seal in the base of a shell which holds in the explosive filler.

 Belt, Ammunition - Multiple rounds of ammunition that are held together by a strip of fabric or metal.
 Used most often for feeding ammunition to automatic weapons.
 Ammunition belts may be disintegrating (linked), non-disintegrating or continuous loop.

 Blind Shell - A shell containing no explosives or one having its fuzing disabled so that it should not explode.
 Often used for proof tests against armor plate.

-Boat Tailing - Tapering that part of the projectile behind the driving band to reduce air resistance, especially at low velocities.
+Boat Tailing - Tapering that part of the projectile behind the driving band so as to reduce air resistance (drag), especially at low velocities.
 This type of design gives a projectile greater range but tends to increase wear on the gun barrel.
 It was long thought that boat tailing caused greater dispersion in the impact pattern, but a study published in 1978 by the US Army's Ballistic Research Lab showed that the opposite was true.